Skip to main content

 • MFA required for all access into the CDE (expanded in 4.0)

-• 12-character passwords (or 8 characters if combined with MFA)
+• 12-character passwords (or 8 characters if the system cannot support 12)

 • Lock accounts after 10 failed attempts